 The facility continues to meet the diverse educational and workforce training needs of students from all walks of life.
 Response from the community first resulted in the construction of a permanent building in 2000, and later a physical expansion that doubled the size of the Guadalupe Center in 2008.

-Between 65 and 70 credit classes are offered every semester.
-The Center’s schedule consists of 16-week, short-term, and weekend classes.
-The average class size at the Center is 15 to 24 students.
+Approximately 25-30 credit classes are offered every semester.
+The Center’s schedule consists of 16-week, short-term, afternoon and evening classes.
+The average class size at the Center is 12 to 24 students.

-GED classes are offered at the Center through partnership with the Friendly House/Aspire program.
+GED classes are offered at the Center through a partnership with the Arizona Call-A-Teen Youth Resources (ACYR) program.